 - Captured customer needs, product scenarios, user stories, and stakeholder feedback to create new and improve existing products

-- Created and worked with design resources to develop wireframes and design comps to guide engineering efforts
+- Created and worked with design resources to create wireframes and design comps in order to guide engineering efforts

-Soft skills are the bullet points that exemplify your skills as a leader and communicator, such as your ability to collaborate.
+When it comes to soft skills, these are bullets that exemplify your skills as a leader and/or communicator, such as your ability to collaborate.
 Collaboration is used a lot in these bullet points!
-Here’s a substantial list of examples for soft skills:
+Here’s a solid list of examples for soft skills:

-- Identify operational and support requirements and facilitate their implementation
+- Identified operational and support requirements and facilitate their implementation

-- Communicate with other cross-functional areas, sharing product plans, identifying possible issues and concerns, and collaborating to address them
+- Communicated with other cross-functional areas, sharing product plans, identifying possible issues and concerns, and collaborating to address them

-- Facilitate and support product training and launches
+- Facilitated and supported product training and launches

-- Contribute to broader technology strategy; give feedback to technical teams building products on top of the infrastructure
+- Contributed to broader technology strategy; give feedback to technical teams building products on top of the infrastructure

 - Discussed the architecture/technical decisions made in the squad

-- Interface with the rest of the technology organization to understand opportunities, requirements, and priorities to ensure the right focus of the team
+- Interfaced with the rest of the technology organization to understand opportunities, requirements, and priorities to ensure the right focus of the team

 You have to do this.
 This is your brand right here.
 This is what makes you more awesome, unique, or different from all the other people that are literally gunning for the same job you want so dearly.

-Unfortunately, it’s also the part you need specialized training to do.
-Come schedule a call to get a second opinion on improving your narrative, and how we can teach you to outmaneuver your competition.
+If you need one on one coaching to write your product manager resume, we are here to help!
+Schedule a call to get a second opinion on improving your narrative, and how we can teach you to outmaneuver your competition.